wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 In polling mode, the datasource is periodically polled for capturing the changes.
 The polling period can be configured.

 On listening mode, the Streaming Integrator will keep listening to the Change Log of the database and notify in case a change has taken place.
+Here, you are immediately notified about the change, compared to polling mode.

 #### Type of events captured